foodsAvoid standard versions

 Which barley choice is safer, risky, or ask-first?

 Use this comparison after confirming whether barley is the standard gluten-containing version or a clearly labeled exception.
-For barley, the safer side names the exception; the risky side keeps the ordinary wheat, barley, rye, malt, beer, crumb, or pasta route in play.
+For barley, the safer side names the exception; the risky side keeps the ordinary wheat, barley, rye, malt, beer, crumb, or pasta risk in play.

 For barley, this table is a practical read or replace guide, not a personal medical-risk ranking, brand certification, or restaurant guarantee.